mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 std dev              13.88 ms   (0.0 s ..
 15.45 ms)
 ```

-Let's try to fix the ×167 slowdown by specializing `special01` explicitely:
+Let's try to fix the ×167 slowdown by specializing `special0'` explicitly:

 ```haskell
 special0' :: (Num a, Enum a) => a -> a